gabor-boros/questdb-etl-jobs/README.md

 In the following sections, we will set up the necessary components on GCP.
 Ensure the required APIs mentioned in the prerequisites are enabled, and that you have selected the GCP project in which you would like to create the tutorial resources.

-### Create a virtual machine for QuestDB
+### Create a Compute Engine instance for QuestDB

 First things first, we start with installing QuestDB on a virtual machine.
-To get started, navigate to the [VM instances console](https://console.cloud.google.com/compute/instances).
+To get started, navigate to the [Compute Engine console](https://console.cloud.google.com/compute/instances).
 Visiting this page for the first time will take a few moments to initialize.
 After the loading indicator has gone, start a new virtual machine:

 1. Click on "create" and give the instance the name `questdb-vm`
 2. Select a region close to you